axonweb3/axon/README.md

 ## Roadmap

-Most of the infrastructure has done and some substantial features to be developed are as below:
+As most of the infrastructure has been done, our next major steps will be building the following substantial features:

 1. Be compatible with [IBC](https://github.com/cosmos/ibc) protocol.
-2. Implement the original homologous cross chain protocol.
+2. Implement the original homologous cross-chain protocol.
-3. Implement some other cross chain protocol.
+3. Implement more cross-chain protocol.

 ## Install